2022 NECHE Self Study

 - NECHE Interim (Fifth-Year) Report Response Letter 2017

-- NEASC Accreditation Letter, received December 1, 2012 (PDF)
+- NECHE Accreditation Letter, received December 1, 2012

-- Final Accreditation Report from NEASC (PDF)
+- Final Accreditation Report from NEASC 2012

 - Download the 2012 NEASC Self-Study Report

-Accreditation of an institution by the NEASC indicates that it meets or exceeds criteria for the assessment of institutional quality periodically applied through a peer group review process.
-An accredited school or college is one that has available the necessary resources to achieve its stated purposes through appropriate educational programs, is substantially doing so, and gives reasonable evidence that it will continue to do so in the foreseeable future.
+Accreditation of an institution of higher education by the Commission indicates that it meets or exceeds criteria for the assessment of institutional quality periodically applied through a peer review process.
+An accredited college or university is one which has available the necessary resources to achieve its stated purposes through appropriate educational programs, is substantially doing so, and gives reasonable evidence that it will continue to do so in the foreseeable future.
 Institutional integrity is also addressed through accreditation.
-Accreditation by the NEASC is not partial but applies to the institution as a whole.
-As such, it is not a guarantee of the quality of every course or program offered, or the competence of individual graduates.
-Rather, it provides reasonable assurance about the quality of opportunities available to students who attend the institution.

-Inquiries regarding the status of an institution’s accreditation by the NEASC should be directed to the administrative staff of the school or college.
-Individuals may also contact the association:
+Inquiries regarding the accreditation status by the Commission should be directed to the administrative staff of the institution.
+Individuals also may contact:

-Commission of Institutions of Higher Education
+New England Commission of Higher Education